Although we love watching reruns of Downton Abbey, we can't help but hope for more drama and scandal at Highclere Castle.

 Will there be a Downton Abbey sequel?

-By the sound of it, yes!
-Shortly after the film's release, producer Gareth Neame confirmed that a sequel is in the pipeline.
-But, as with anything, not to mention the delay in production across the film and television industry due to the coronavirus outbreak, the when is the crucial point.
+Yes!
+A Downton Abbey sequel was announced shortly after the first film's release.
+Producer Gareth Neame confirmed that a sequel is in the pipeline, but, as with anything, not to mention the delay in production across the film and television industry due to the coronavirus outbreak, the when is the crucial point.

 MORE: Where are the Downton Abbey child stars now?

 MORE: Meet Downton Abbey star Jim Carter's family – from co-star wife to children

 Fans are so excited for the second Downton movie

 Downton Abbey: A New Era will be released in UK cinemas on Friday 18 March, 2022.
 Despite the production commencing in June this year, the release date for Downton has faced some setbacks.
 After it was originally due for a Christmas release, it was then reported that the sequel had been pushed back to March due to a halt in production.

 MORE: Downton Abbey cast and their real life partners

 Who will star in the Downton Abbey sequel?

 All the familiar and much-loved faces that make Downton so special are set to all return to reprise their roles.
 Stars such as Jim Carter, Hugh Bonneville, Laura Carmichael, and Joanne Froggatt would no doubt be written into the new script.
 Other actors returning include Matthew Goode, Michelle Dockery and Elizabeth McGovern.